nftchance/plug-router/README.md

 ```

 Once you have the SDK, you can start using it to interact with the Plug network.
 There is intellisense support for all of the SDK methods and properties, so you can easily find what you are looking for.

-> [!NOTE]
-> There is not currently an OpenAPI specification for the Plug Router.
-If you would like to submit a PR that adds one, please do so!

 ## Development